 In 2011 November, parts of three observing days were spent on dedicated observations of fields centered on the Magellanic Clouds.
-The bulk of the time-roughly 20 hr-was spent on the LMC, with approximately three hours spent on the SMC.
-The LMC field was defined as an $8^{\circ} \times 8^{\circ}$ region centered at R. A. $80^{\circ}$ , decl. $-68^{\circ}$ 5.
-The SMC field was defined as a $5^{\circ} \times 5^{\circ}$ region centered at R.A. $15^{\circ}$ , decl. $-72^{\circ}.5$ .
+The bulk of the time-roughly 20 hours-was spent on the LMC, with approximately three hours spent on the SMC.
+The LMC field was defined as an 8°-by-8° region centered at R.A.
+80°, declination -68.5° .
+The SMC field was defined as a 5°by-5° region centered at R.A.
+15°, declination -72.5° .
 As with most fields observed with the SPT, these observations were conducted by scanning the telescope back and forth in azimuth then taking a small (6 arcmin) step in elevation.
-Because of the geographical location of the telescope, this corresponds to scanning in R.A. and stepping in decl.
-At the scan speed used for these observations ( $\sim 0.4$ /s on the sky), this scan pattern covers the LMC field in 90 minutes and the SMC field in 45 minutes.
-We refer to each individual 90 or 45 minute set of scans as an "observation."
+Because of the geographical location of the telescope, this corresponds to scanning in right ascension and stepping in declination.
+At the scan speed used for these observations ($\sim 0.4^{\circ}$ /s on the sky), this scan pattern covers the LMC field in 90 minutes and the SMC field in 45 minutes.
+We refer to each individual 90or 45-minute set of scans as an "observation."